puppetlabs/puppet-docs/source/references/3.6.2/configuration.markdown

 ### environment_timeout

 The time to live for a cached environment.
-The time is either given This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y)., or the word 'unlimited' which causes the environment to be cached until the master is restarted.
+This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).
+This setting can also be set to `unlimited`, which causes the environment to be cached until the master is restarted.

 - *Default*: 3m